-> 1. How to find the best savings rates
+1. Where to find the best savings rates

-Several online banks offer savings rates in the 1 percent range.
+Several online banks offer savings rates above 1 percent range.
 They can afford to reward savers far more than traditional banks because their overhead for personnel and maintenance is so much less than brick and mortar branches.

 EverBank, currently offers a “Yield Pledge” on its traditional deposit accounts.
 This pledge promises to keep interest rates on its savings instruments in the top 5 percent of similar accounts offered by other top financial institutions.

-Besides the attraction of offering higher savings rates, online banks aren’t bound by geographic boundaries, so in the event you might have to relocate, your online bank doesn’t.
+Besides the attraction of offering higher savings rates, online banks aren’t bound by geographic boundaries, so in the event, you might have to relocate, your online bank doesn’t.
 That’s a nice perk.
-Online banks also make it easy to transfer funds between accounts, as well import data into your favorite personal finance program.
+Online banks also make it easy to transfer funds between accounts, as well import data into your favorite personal finance app.

 Similarly, some banks and credit unions offer rate promotions that target specific demographic groups such as veterans, students and youth.
 For example, the Department of Defense sponsors the Savings Deposit Program (SDP) in which active members of the uniformed services, such as the U.S. Army, can deposit money, up to $10,000, into a savings account that accrues interest an annual rate of 10 percent and compounds quarterly.

-2. How to find the best mortgage rates
+2. Where to find the best mortgage rates

 First, a quick primer on how banks typically obtain their money to lend, also known as their “cost of funds.”
 Banks can generate revenues by collecting fees from the products and services they sell.
 They can borrow money from their savers’ deposits and lend it back out at a higher return (referred to as their margin), and they can borrow it from other banks, including the Federal Reserve Bank.